wandyezj/wandyezj.github.io/ideas/ideas.md

 do multiple calls at once, then resolve when completed.

 would be neat to to a visual breakdown of the syllables.

+## Color Alphabet

+Letter to Color
+Each letter on a background of that color

+Could attempt to go through the rainbow

+Some letters do not have official CSS colors

+A - Aqua
+B - blue
+C - cyan
+...
+R - red
+...